iamseeley/go-forth/content/page/index.md

 ### Create Collections

 Want to create a new collection?
 Just add a folder to the content directory.
-If you are running the dev server, a corresponding template will be created for the collection in the template directory.
+Make sure to add a template with the same filename as the collection.
+If you are running the dev server and you add a new collection, a corresponding template will be created in the template directory.

 ### Display Data